sprestage/sprestage.github.io-personal-notes/journal.md

 - [ ] pay Susan's iphone 4259193122
 ### PA accounts
 - [ ] pay Naturgy; this last weekend Jean mentioned this and an amount in the $70s, so while this month is due, generally this bill is being kept up.
 - [x] pay fleet insurance, 2 May: this was paid by the business along with the two most recent of Jean's weekly paychecks.
 I'm pretty pleased by this news.
-The plan is that as long as the business has in excess of $1000 in the account (after deposits are subtracted), the business will pay bills (Jean and insurance) whenevery doing so will not take the account below $1000.
+The plan is that as long as the business has in excess of $1000 in the account (after deposits are subtracted), the business will pay bills (Jean and insurance) whenever doing so will not take the account below $1000.
 - [x] pay rent, 2 May
 - [x] AIB 195.00 Mayo